trel/irods_client_http_api/README.md

 The OpenID Provider must be running prior to starting the HTTP API server, otherwise, the HTTP API server will not be able to query the required information from the desired OpenID Provider.

-Additionally, the OIDC `redirect_uri` parameter must be set to the HTTP API's authentication endpoint.
-This is required, as the Authorization Code Grant needs to be redirected back to the HTTP API, to complete HTTP API token generation.

 ### Mapping OpenID Users to iRODS

 Before you can use OpenID with iRODS, you must enable one of the two shipped plugins, or develop your own to suit your specific needs.